Optimizing Monotone Chance-Constrained Submodular Functions Using Evolutionary Multi-Objective Algorithms: Experimental Setup

-IM aims to find the set of the most influential users in a large-scale social network.
-The primary goal of IM is to maximize the spread of influence through a given social network i.e. a graph of interactions and relationships within a group of users~\cite{chen2009efficient,DBLP:conf/kdd/KempeKT03}.
-However, the problem of influence maximization has been studied subject to a deterministic constraint which limits the cost of selection~\cite{DBLP:conf/ijcai/QianSYT17}.
+The influence maximization problem (IM) (see~\citep{DBLP:journals/toc/KempeKT15,DBLP:conf/kdd/LeskovecKGFVG07,DBLP:conf/ijcai/QianSYT17,DBLP:conf/aaai/ZhangV16} for detailed descriptions) is a key problem in social influence analysis and aims to find a set of most influential users in a large-scale social network.
+The task for IM is to select a set of users that maximize the spread of influence through a given social network, i.e., a graph of interactions and relationships within a group of users~\citep{chen2009efficient,DBLP:conf/kdd/KempeKT03}.
+The problem of influence maximization has been studied subject to deterministic constraints where selecting a set of users is associated with some costs and the selection of users has to be within a given budget~\citep{DBLP:conf/ijcai/QianSYT17}.

-The social network is modeled as a directed graph $G=(V,E)$ where each node represents a user, and each edge $(u,v) \in E$ has been assigned an edge probability $p_{u,v}$ that user $u$ influences user $v$.
+Formally, a social network is modeled as a directed graph $G=(V,E)$ where each node represents a user, and each edge $(u,v) \in E$ represents the possibility that users $u$ influence user $v$.
+Each edge $(u,v) \in E$ is assigned an edge probability $p_{u,v}$ which is the probability that user $u$ influences user $v$.
 The aim of the IM problem is to find a subset $X \subseteq V$ such that the expected number of activated nodes $E[I(X)]$ of $X$ is maximized.
 Given a cost function $c \colon V\rightarrow \R^+$ and a budget $C\ge 0$, the corresponding submodular optimization problem under chance constraints is given as

+Note that the cost of a selection $X$ is stochastic in this chance-constrained setting.
 For influence maximization, we consider uniform cost constraints where each node has expected cost $1$.
 The expected cost of a solution is therefore $E_W(X)= |X|$.

-In order to evaluate the algorithms on the chance constrained influence maximization problem, we use a synthetic data set with $400$ nodes and $1\,594$ edges~\cite{DBLP:conf/ijcai/QianSYT17}.
+In order to evaluate the algorithms on the chance-constrained influence maximization problem, we use the real-world data set with $400$ nodes and $1\,594$ edges provided in~\citet{DBLP:conf/ijcai/QianSYT17,digg2009}.